Daria Spiridonova: 2015

-Spiridonova competed at the 2015 Russian Championships in Penza, Russia on 2–8 March 2015.
-She won a silver medal with her team, as well as placing 4th in the all around, winning gold on the uneven bars, and silver on the balance beam.

-Due to her strong performance, Spiridonova was selected to compete at the 2015 European Championships in Montpellier, France on 15–19 April.
-She placed 13th in the all around final after complications on beam and floor, and she won the gold medal on the uneven bars, beating out the reigning European UB champion, Becky Downie, by 0.2.
+Spiridonova competed at the 2015 Russian Championships in Penza, Russia.
+She won silver with her team, as well as placing fourth in the all around, winning gold on the uneven bars, and silver on the balance beam.
+Due to her strong performance, Spiridonova was selected to compete at the 2015 European Championships in Montpellier, France.
+She placed thirteenth in the all around final after complications on balance beam and floor exercise.
+Despite this she went on to win gold on the uneven bars, beating out the reigning European uneven bars champion Becky Downie.

-At the 2015 World Gymnastics Championships in Glasgow, Spiridonova became a World Champion on the uneven bars, together with three other gymnasts who were part of a four-way tie.
+At the 2015 World Championships Spiridonova won gold on uneven bars in an unprecedented four way tie alongside compatriot Viktoria Komova, American Madison Kocian, and Fan Yilin of China.

 2016

-Spiridonova competed at the 2016 Russian Artistic Gymnastics Championships in Penza, Russia from 28 March-10 April 2016.
-She won a silver medal with her team and tied for gold on the uneven bars with Daria Skrypnik.
-At the conclusion of the National Championships, Spiridonova, along with Aliya Mustafina, Angelina Melnikova, Seda Tutkhalyan, and Ksenia Afanasyeva, was selected to compete for Russia at the 2016 European Championships in Bern, Switzerland on 1–5 June.
-She helped Russia qualify in 2nd place with a score of 173.261 and finished in 4th on the uneven bars with a score of 14.733.
-Despite the 2-per-country rule, she did replace teammate Melnikova in the uneven bars final because of her strength on the event.
-In the Team Final, she contributed to a 15.333 on uneven bars to lead Russia to a first-place finish with an overall score of 175.212.
-She won the silver medal on the uneven bars, losing to the 2014 UB Champion, Great Britain's Becky Downie by 0.034.
-Her teammate Mustafina won the bronze.
+Spiridonova competed at the Russian National Championships where she won a silver medal with her team and tied for gold on the uneven bars with Daria Skrypnik.
+At the conclusion of the National Championships, Spiridonova, along with Aliya Mustafina, Angelina Melnikova, Seda Tutkhalyan, and Ksenia Afanasyeva, was selected to compete for Russia at the 2016 European Championships.
+She helped Russia qualify to the team final in second place and finished in fourth on the uneven bars with a score of 14.733.
+Although she originally did not qualify to the final due to two-per-country limitations, she did replace teammate Melnikova in the uneven bars final because of her strength on the event.
+In the team final she contributed a score of 15.333 on uneven bars, helping Russia win the gold medal with an overall score of 175.212.
+She won the silver medal on the uneven bars, losing to the Becky Downie.

-At the 2016 Russian Cup, Spridonova finished 4th with her team and won bronze on the uneven bars.
+At the 2016 Russian Cup, Spridonova finished fourth with her team and won bronze on the uneven bars.
 At the conclusion of the Russian Cup, Spiridonova, along with Mustafina, Tutkhalyan, Melnikova, and Maria Paseka, was selected to represent Russia at the 2016 Summer Olympics in Rio de Janeiro, Brazil.
 In the midst of the Team Russia Doping Scandal, both the men's and women's gymnastics teams were cleared to compete days before the Games began.

-At the 2016 Olympic Games, Spiridonova helped Russia qualify into the Team Finals in 3rd place with an overall score of 174.620.
-She also qualified into the Uneven Bars final in 4th place with a score of 15.683 along with Mustafina.
-In the team final, she contributed to a 15.100 on uneven bars to lead Russia to a silver medal with an overall score of 176.688.
-In the uneven bars final, she fell on one of her transition skills and finished in 8th place with a score of 13.966.
+At the 2016 Olympic Games Spiridonova helped Russia qualify to the team final in third place.
+She also qualified to the uneven bars final in fourth place.
+In the team final she contributed a score of 15.100 on uneven bars, helping Russia win the silver medal with an overall score of 176.688.
+In the uneven bars final she fell on one of her transition skills and finished in eighth place.